-Is the Oculus Go Still worth buying in 2019?
-The Go one of the most popular VR headsets ever made and it’s brought VR into the himes of millions.
+Is the Oculus Go Still worth buying in 2020?
+The Go one of the most popular VR headsets ever made and it’s brought VR into the homes of millions.
 It’s cheap, easy to use and doesn’t require a phone, PC or games console to use.
 It does have its limitations and after nearly two years there are other options out there.
-In this review I’ll take you through the strengths and weaknesses of the Oculus Go and discuss whether the experience is still worth it in 2019.
+In this review I’ll take you through the strengths and weaknesses of the Oculus Go and discuss whether the experience is still worth it in 2020.

 The Oculus Go is still a great starter VR headset with an excellent screen and loads of content to keep you busy.
 There are more advanced headsets out there but you'll need to pay significantly more for them.